algorandfoundation/grow-algorand/task-template.md

 - [ ] [Sign Up](https://developer.algorand.org/accounts/signup/) or Log In onto the Algorand Developer Portal.
 - [ ] Create a new publication, of type "Tutorial" or "Solution" on the Algorand Developer Portal.
 - [ ] Draft your publication and "Submit for Review".
+- [ ] **IMPORTANT** In your article page, post a comment with the link of the bounty as well as your Github/Gitcoin handle, so we can know which bounty submission is it.
 - [ ] Send a message on the Gitcoin bounty with a link to your draft on the Developer Portal and a link to your public code repository if you would like the public to be able to provide feedback that the Algorand Team can see and use during judging.

 ## Other Requirements
 For questions, reach out to [Algorand on Discord](https://discord.gg/84AActu3at).

+* **IMPORTANT** As gitcoin does not provide a way for us to contact you, after taking the bounty, please subscribe to the bounty issue to receive comments notifications from us.
+(You can find a "View on Github" button in this page to go to the bounty issue)
 * Taking this bounty task means you have agreed to our [Bounty Agreement terms and policies](https://github.com/algorandfoundation/grow-algorand/blob/master/bounty-agreement.md).
 * All project codes should be published on GitHub, with an [MIT license](https://opensource.org/licenses/MIT) or [Apache V2 license](https://www.apache.org/licenses/LICENSE-2.0).
 * All contributions/PRs to public (Algorand) repositories should be open source and should follow the contributions rules of the relevant repository.